SpaceX IPO blasts off: shares gain 20% on first day

 Dover also cautioned that the increased scrutiny of public markets could test the valuations of these private companies, most of which have raised large amounts of money at very high valuations over the latest business cycle.

-Before investing in SpaceX, either before or after its IPO, it is important to consider the risks involved.
-The company will be listing at a very high valuation – around 100 times sales (Nvidia, by comparison, trades at around 20 times sales) – and lost nearly $5 billion last year.
+Before investing in SpaceX, it is important to consider the risks involved.
+The company listed at a very high valuation – around 100 times sales, rising to around 109 times sales by the close of its first day trading – and lost nearly $5 billion last year.
+Nvidia, by comparison, trades at around 20 times sales.

-After SpaceX’s IPO, most brokers that allow you to buy US-listed stocks ought to enable you to buy its shares like those of any other listed company.
+Now that SpaceX has listed publicly, most brokers that enable trading in US-listed shares should enable you to buy its stock, like that of any other listed company.

 If you haven’t bought US-listed stocks through your broker or investment platform already, you may need to complete a W-8BEN form – a simple form that entitles you to a reduced tax rate in the US on your investments.
 Your broker will prompt you for this if and when it is needed.